Morgan Freeman Fast Facts

 Education: Studied acting at Los Angeles City College in the early 1960s

-Military service: U.S. Air Force, 1955-1959
+Military service: US Air Force, 1955-1959

 Other Facts: